Central America: History

+The Federal Republic of Central America, initially known as the United Provinces of Central America, was a sovereign state that existed from 1823 to 1840.
+It was composed of five states: Guatemala, Honduras, El Salvador, Nicaragua, and Costa Rica.
+The federation was established after these regions declared independence from Spain in 1821 and briefly joined the Mexican Empire before breaking away to form their own union.
+The republic adopted a constitution in 1824, which was inspired by the federal system of the United States.
+It provided for a federal capital, initially located in Guatemala City, and a president for each of the five constituent states.
+The constitution abolished slavery and maintained the privileges of the Roman Catholic Church, while restricting suffrage to the upper classes.

 The territory that now makes up Belize was heavily contested in a dispute that continued for decades after Guatemala achieved independence.
 Spain, and later Guatemala, considered this land a Guatemalan department.
 In 1862, Britain formally declared it a British colony and named it British Honduras.
 It became independent as Belize in 1981.

 Panama, situated in the southernmost part of Central America on the Isthmus of Panama, has for most of its history been culturally and politically linked to South America.
 Panama was part of the Province of Tierra Firme from 1510 until 1538 when it came under the jurisdiction of the newly formed Audiencia Real de Panama.
 Beginning in 1543, Panama was administered as part of the Viceroyalty of Peru, along with all other Spanish possessions in South America.
 Panama remained as part of the Viceroyalty of Peru until 1739, when it was transferred to the Viceroyalty of New Granada, the capital of which was located at Santa Fé de Bogotá.
 Panama remained as part of the Viceroyalty of New Granada until the disestablishment of that viceroyalty in 1819.
 A series of military and political struggles took place from that time until 1822, the result of which produced the republic of Gran Colombia.
 After the dissolution of Gran Colombia in 1830, Panama became part of a successor state, the Republic of New Granada.
 From 1855 until 1886, Panama existed as Panama State, first within the Republic of New Granada, then within the Granadine Confederation, and finally within the United States of Colombia.
 The United States of Colombia was replaced by the Republic of Colombia in 1886.
 As part of the Republic of Colombia, Panama State was abolished and it became the Isthmus Department.
 Despite the many political reorganizations, Colombia was still deeply plagued by conflict, which eventually led to the secession of Panama on 3 November 1903.
 Only after that time did some begin to regard Panama as a North or Central American entity.